elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-significance-of-hypothesis-testing-in-genetic-studies.md

 url: /learn/education-studies/questions/what-is-the-significance-of-hypothesis-testing-in-genetic-studies
 score: -1.0
 related_article1:
-    id: 167803
+    id: 167796
-    title: What are point mutations and how do they differ from chromosomal alterations?
+    title: >-
+        What is the purpose of chi-square analysis in genetics?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-point-mutations-and-how-do-they-differ-from-chromosomal-alterations
+    url: /learn/education-studies/questions/what-is-the-purpose-of-chisquare-analysis-in-genetics
 related_article2:
-    id: 167789
+    id: 167785
-    title: What is polygenic inheritance and how does it differ from Mendelian inheritance?
+    title: >-
+        How are Punnett squares used to predict the outcomes of dihybrid crosses?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-polygenic-inheritance-and-how-does-it-differ-from-mendelian-inheritance
+    url: /learn/education-studies/questions/how-are-punnett-squares-used-to-predict-the-outcomes-of-dihybrid-crosses
 related_article3:
+    id: 167790
+    title: >-
+        How is co-dominance exemplified in human blood types?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-is-codominance-exemplified-in-human-blood-types
+related_article4:
     id: 167794
+    title: >-
-    title: What is incomplete penetrance and how does it affect genetic predictions at the population level?
+        What is incomplete penetrance and how does it affect genetic predictions at the population level?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-incomplete-penetrance-and-how-does-it-affect-genetic-predictions-at-the-population-level
-related_article4:
-    id: 167789
-    title: What is polygenic inheritance and how does it differ from Mendelian inheritance?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-polygenic-inheritance-and-how-does-it-differ-from-mendelian-inheritance
 related_article5:
-    id: 167794
+    id: 167800
-    title: What is incomplete penetrance and how does it affect genetic predictions at the population level?
+    title: >-
+        How does the environment influence the phenotype of individuals with phenylketonuria?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-incomplete-penetrance-and-how-does-it-affect-genetic-predictions-at-the-population-level
+    url: /learn/education-studies/questions/how-does-the-environment-influence-the-phenotype-of-individuals-with-phenylketonuria
 ---

 &nbsp;